Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 | Demoted    | `Eyebrow`  | 14px | 500    | A title steps aside — for instance a card title yielding to a chart that carries its own title |
 | Supporting | `Subtitle` | 16px | 400    | A supporting line sitting beneath a dominant title                                             |

-Because all three are real roles rather than informal adjustments, moving a title between treatments is a matter of changing which role it takes.
+Moving a title between treatments is a matter of changing which role it takes.
 Three worked examples:

 - **A card containing one titled chart.** The chart's title is dominant; the card's own title becomes an Eyebrow above it, or is omitted.
 If the chart is untitled, the card title is dominant.
 - **A card containing two equal charts.** Each chart sits in its own panel, and each panel's title is dominant — they are primary within sibling panels rather than competing for one slot.
 The card title above them becomes an Eyebrow labelling the group.